Capital project

 Districts cannot spend above the amount voters approve during the capital project vote.
 If costs begin to exceed those estimated once work begins, the scope of the project must be reduced accordingly.

-What happens if the proposition doesn’t pass?
+What happens if the proposition didn’t pass?

-If the capital project is rejected, the district would be left with an aging building that is difficult to update.
+If the capital project was rejected, the district would have been left with an aging building that is difficult to update.
 To use what is in the capital reserve fund, even without an additional bond, the district would need to put forth another referendum, which would delay repairs.
 Emergency repairs often cost more, and the less efficient and less reliable HVAC units would continue to be used.
 If the district doesn’t continue to carry debt, the tax cap calculation would be impacted in the future, lowering the allowable money to be raised within the tax levy limit.

 Important dates